Crown Princess Mette-Marit Inaugurates Church in Florida

 Crown Princess Mette-Marit has already visited the church on Friday, November 18, and participated in a dinner where 110 guests were invited.

 It’s traditional for the Norwegian Seamen’s Church to name churches after members of the Royal Family.
 The Seamen’s Church in Stockholm is called “Kronprinsesse Märthas Kirke”, the church and culture centre in Paris is named after Queen Sonja and the Norwegian Seaman’s Church in New York carries King Olav’s name.
 The church in Torrevieja (Spain) is named after Princess Märtha Louise and the Seamen’s Church in Copenhagen is called “Sjømannskirken i København, Kong Haakons kirke”.

-Still the name of living kings is not used, therefore there is no church (yet) named after King Harald or the future King Haakon.Filed under Norwegian Royals
+Still the name of living kings is not used, therefore there is no church (yet) named after King Harald or the future King Haakon.Filed under Norway

-Tagged Crown Princess Mette-Marit, Religion, United States of America, Working Visit.
+Tagged Crown Princess Mette-Marit of Norway, Religion, United States of America, Working Visit.